mengxl98/ToDolist/README.md

 # ToDolist

-The application for add and delete the to do list based on the html, js and css
+The application for adding and deleting the to do list based on the html, js and css.